PSU-ICDS/icds_docs/docs/getting-started/frequently-asked-questions.md

 This can be caused by a few different reasons.

+1. You don't have an active account on our systems

+If you have not logged into the portal before, you will need to [request a login account](connecting.md/#roar-account-creation) before you can access Roar Collab.
+To verify that your account request went through successfully, you should receive a confirmation email once you submit the form and another email once the account is created.

-1. Your home directory is over quota
+2. Your home directory is over quota

 The portal writes session and job files to your home directory.
 If your home directory is over quota, this may prevent logging in.
 Please use [Globus](http://www.globus.org) to